hertogp/imagine/README.md

   troubleshooting.

-  If the command succeeds but produces no image, a line reporting the missing Image is included in the output document as output.
+  If the command succeeds but produces no image, a line reporting the missing image is included in the output document.

   Notes:
   - filenames are based on a hash of the codeblock + its attributes